schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/database-support.md

 ### Oracle

-You need to specify the host, port, database name, and the schemas you are interested in, for Oracle.
+You need to specify the host, port, Oracle Service Name, and the schemas you are interested in, for Oracle.

+You can use a query similar to `SELECT GLOBAL_NAME FROM GLOBAL_NAME` to find the Oracle Service Name.

 Typical command-line arguments will look like:
 ```
 -server=oracle -host=db.example.com -port=1521 -database=ORCL -schemas=SCHEMACRAWLER -user=xxxxx -password=xxxxx -infolevel=standard -command=schema
 ```

+In the example above, "ORCL" is the Oracle Service Name.

 ### MySQL